Recognition of same-sex unions in Uganda: Restrictions

-The Marriage Act (Chapter 146; Sheria ya Ndoa) does not expressly forbid same-sex marriages and does not contain a definition of marriage.
+The Marriage Act (Chapter 146; Sheria ya Ndoa; Etteeka Ly'obufumbo; Eiteeka Ry'obushwere; Eteeka Ly'obufumbo; Cik pa Nyom) does not expressly forbid same-sex marriages and does not contain a definition of marriage.
 However, it generally refers to married spouses as "husband" and "wife".
 As a result, same-sex couples cannot marry in Uganda and do not have access to the legal rights, benefits and obligations of marriage, including protection from domestic violence, adoption rights, tax benefits and inheritance rights, among others.
-The Anti-Homosexuality Act, 2023 provides for ten years' imprisonment for individuals entering a same-sex marriage.
-The law was passed by the Parliament of Uganda in March 2023, and eventually assented to by President Museveni in April.
+The Anti-Homosexuality Act provides for ten years' imprisonment for individuals entering a same-sex marriage.
+The bill was passed by the Parliament of Uganda in March 2023, and signed into law by President Museveni in April.
 Civil unions, which would offer some of the rights and benefits of marriage, are likewise not recognised in Uganda.

-On 29 September 2005, President Yoweri Museveni signed a constitutional amendment into law explicitly prohibiting same-sex marriage.
+On 29 September 2005, President Yoweri Museveni signed a constitutional amendment explicitly prohibiting same-sex marriage.
 Article 31(2a) states:

 Marriage between persons of the same sex is prohibited.
 (Note: In some official and indigenous languages of Uganda: